The Best Steakhouses in Toronto

 Here are the best steakhouses in Toronto.

-This is the room you go to when you want to soak up old school Toronto.
 Barberians has been a fixture on Elm Street for over 50 years.
-The warmth-exuding decor is dated, to be sure - but everything just feels perfect, right down to the red carpeting.
-Throw in well-prepared classic cuts of steak, a jaw-droppingly well-stocked wine cellar, and the theatrics of table-side service, and you've got the recipe for your own personal Mad Men night.
-More »
+The warmth-exuding decor is dated, to be sure - but everything just feels perfect.
+Throw in well-prepared classic cuts of steak (the staff will recommend the Ribeye), a jaw-droppingly well-stocked wine cellar, and you have a Toronto institution.

-Located in the stately Harbour Commission Building, Harbour 60 is packed with suits on nights that the Leafs are in town, but the appeal of the place goes beyond the degree of importance one gets when dining here.
-This is just a very good steakhouse that does the classics as well as any other place on the list.
-With a menu that also places emphasis on a variety of seafood offerings, this might just be the premiere destination for surf and turf in Toronto.
-More »
+Located in the stately Harbour Commission Building, this steakhouse is packed with suits on nights that the Leafs and Raptors are in town, but the appeal of the place goes beyond the degree of importance one gets when dining here.
+This might just be the premiere destination for surf and turf in Toronto.

 Impeccable service, understated decor, and steaks thick enough to sink a small ship, Morton's will please those looking to luxuriate in meat and potatoes.
-I'm serious, with no less than seven potato preparations, this humble starch reaches new heights in the hands of these chefs.
-That's not to diminish the quality of the steaks - they're damn good too - but to point out that this is a place where you'll want to nix dessert plans and order as many sides as you can stomach.
-More »
+With no less than seven potato preparations, this humble starch reaches new heights in the hands of these chefs.
+But it'd be nothing without the steak.

-Another Toronto throwback (though you'll also find locations in other cities), Hy's has been catering to the Financial District since the 1960s.
-Not much has changed about the place since then, including menu items like creamed corn and wedge salad.
-The steak cuts are classic, ranging from New York Strips to Filet Mignon, Rib Eye and Porterhouse, all of which come from 28-day aged Canadian beef.
-Seafood options abound for those not taken with steak.
-More »
+Another throwback steakhouse, Hy's has been catering to the Financial District since the 1960s.
+Not much has changed about the place since then, including menu items like creamed corn and the wedge salad.
+The steak cuts are classic, ranging from New York Strips to Filet Mignon, and Ribeyes, all of which come from 28-day aged Canadian beef.